anandubabu-kr/fbcs-architecture/README.md

 # FBCS architecture

-**for building service oriented scalable next/react application** Feature Based Component and Service architecture
+Feature Based Component and Service architecture

+_for building service oriented scalable next/react application_

+Read from [Documentation](https://fbcs-architecture.netlify.app/) with illustration.

-\*This architecture is still in evolution to support implementations of full backend apis.
-Currently it is focused on building and consuming gateways alone.
+\*_This architecture is still in evolution to support implementations of full backend apis.
+Currently it is focused on building and consuming gateways alone._

 # Folder structure goals